What is an electrocardiogram?

-Your doctor may give you other instructions after the test, depending on your particular
+Your provider may give you other instructions after the test, depending on your situation.

 Before you agree to the test or the procedure make sure you know:

 The name of the test or procedure

-The reason you are having the test or procedure
+The reason you're having the test or procedure

 What results to expect and what they mean

 The risks and benefits of the test or procedure

 What the possible side effects or complications are

-When and where you are to have the test or procedure
+When and where you're to have the test or procedure

 Who will do the test or procedure and what that person’s qualifications are

-What would happen if you did not have the test or procedure
+What would happen if you didn't have the test or procedure

 Any alternative tests or procedures to think about

-When and how will you get the results
+When and how you'll get the results

 Who to call after the test or procedure if you have questions or problems

-- How much will you have to pay for the test or procedure
+How much you'll have to pay for the test or procedure